pranjay-poddar/Dev-Geeks/Java Projects/Hangman Game/README.md

 The Hangman Game is a command-line word guessing game written in Java language.
 It randomly selects a word from a predefined list, and the player's objective is to guess the word one letter at a time.
 The player has a limited number of attempts before losing the game.

 ## Getting Started
 To play the Hangman game, you need to have Java installed on your system.
-If you don't have Java installed, you can download it from the official website: https://www.java.com/en/download/

 ### Clone the Repository